arthurmde/Type-on-Strap/en/_posts/2020-2-2-habit-drink-water.md

-To enable this routine, you need to manage your environment so that you can really be productive during the focus period by turning-off social media notifications and asking your colleagues to do not interrupt during this period.
+To enable this routine, you need to manage your environment so that you can really be productive during the focus period by turning-off social media notifications and asking your colleagues to do not interrupt you during this period.
 If they need to talk to you, ask them to leave a message or an email that you can handle at the beginning of the next cycle.